AriFordsham/GHCWiki/commentary/compiler/parser.md

 Making a parser parse *precisely* the right language is hard.
 So GHC's parser follows the following principle:

-- **We often parser "over-generously", and filter out the bad cases later.**
+- **We often parse "over-generously", and filter out the bad cases later.**

 Here are some examples: